divanvisagie/blog/content/post/docker/index.md

 ## Containerisation and forklifts

-Containerisation has transformed the software world, in the same way that putting real life objects inside containers has transformed the shipping industry.
+Containerisation has transformed the software world in the same way that putting real life objects inside containers has transformed the shipping industry.

 Lets take a look at this forklift:
 ![Forklift lifting up a shipping container](t1.jpg)
 > A forklift can only lift containers

-You will notice something about this forklift: it can only lift one kind of object.
-It would be impossible, or at least damaging if we were to attempt to use it to lift a car, or a pile of boxes or a shipment of sensitive electronics, yet this forklift probably lifts all of these objects every single day, that's because all of these differently shaped objects are stored *inside* of shipping containers, and the forklift is really good at lifting those.
+You will notice something about this forklift: it is designed to lift only one kind of object.
+It would be impossible, or at least damaging if we were to attempt to use it to lift a car, or a pile of boxes or a shipment of sensitive electronics, yet this forklift probably lifts all of those objects every single day.
+This is because all of these differently shaped objects are stored *inside* of the shipping containers, and the forklift is really good at lifting those.

-Docker containers are the software equivalent of those shipping containers, they can contain different types of software that have different dependencies but because they are in a container it allows us to treat them all the same way.
+Docker containers are the software equivalent of those shipping containers, they can contain different types of software that have different dependencies, but because they are in a container it allows us to treat them all the same way.

 ## A concrete example